Advertisement

 St James’ Park ‘dominates the eyeline of the whole city and you can see it from miles around’, Eddie Howe said - PA/John Walton

-Eddie Howe has said it will feel like a “betrayal” if Newcastle United decide to relocate to a new stadium rather than rebuild and expand St James’ Park.
+Eddie Howe has said it would feel like a “betrayal” if Newcastle United decided to relocate to a new stadium rather than rebuild and expand St James’ Park.

 As revealed by Telegraph Sport, Newcastle have been given detailed plans for the possible expansion of their current home, which would raise the capacity of St James’ Park to around 65,000, with the main focus on the construction of a new Gallowgate End and East Stand.